 If long-standing, persistent AFib can’t be managed with medications, more invasive treatments may be tried:

 - electrocardioversion: to shock your heart back into normal rhythm

 - catheter ablation: to destroy abnormal heart tissue that’s causing faulty electrical signals

-There is no cure for AFib, but it can often be managed with medications and lifestyle changes.
+There’s no cure for AFib.
+However, it can often be managed with medications and lifestyle changes.
 In general, AFib is considered a progressive condition.
-The longer it lasts, the more difficult it may be to get under control.
+The longer it lasts, the more difficult it may be to control it.

 Research suggests managing risk factors for AFib may help increase the chance of long-term success after catheter ablation.

 Some cases of AFib can’t be prevented.
 If you have a condition linked to AFib such as sleep apnea or hyperthyroidism, treating it may prevent further episodes.
 Avoiding common AFib triggers such as stress, caffeine, and excessive alcohol may also prevent the condition.

 A heart-healthy lifestyle helps reduce your risk of heart problems overall.
 If you’re not taking care of your heart already, take these steps:

 - Avoid foods high in saturated fats or trans fats.